neondatabase/neon/docs/rfcs/022-pageserver-delete-from-s3.md

 There was a concern that having deletion code in pageserver is a littlebit scary, but we need to have this code somewhere.
 So to me it is equally scary to have that in whatever place it ends up at.

 Delayed deletion can be done with both approaches.
 As discussed with Anna (@stepashka) this is only relevant for tenants (projects) not for timelines.
 For first approach detach can be called immediately and deletion can be done later with attach + delete.
-With second approach control plane needs to start the deletion whenever nesessary.
+With second approach control plane needs to start the deletion whenever necessary.